Einsteins-Workshop/launch-mc/README.md

 	a.
 To check, run `git --version`.
 If this gives any sort of version, then skip remaining install git steps

 	b.
 Install git through command line call `winget install git --id Git.Git --source winget`.
 If that does not work, try `winget install git --id Microsoft.Git --source winget`.
+If that doesn't work, go to https://git-scm.com/install/windows, download the most recent version of git, and run as administrator.
        Note that the current window will not have python in its path, so you may want to create a new cmd shell.

 3. Clone repository